Group 1 - Checklist Level 1¶

 Pay attention to:

 monthly_fee_centsinsubscriptions- is this in the right unit for reporting?statusinsubscriptions- what values exist?
-Are they consistent?device_typeinwatch_events- any inconsistent casing?
+Are they consistent?genreorcontent_typeincontent_catalog- any inconsistent casing?

-You'll use these observations to write accepted_values tests and decide where to apply your macros.
+You'll use these observations to write tests and decide what transformations are needed at the staging layer.

 Step 2 - Define sources in YAML¶